alx-sch/42_libft/README.md

 ## Testing

+Testing numerous core functions (Part 1), comparing their functionality and behavior with the corresponding native functions.

 1. Place the `test_libft.c` file in the same directory as your header file (`libft.h`) and library (`libft.a`), like [this](https://github.com/alx-sch/42_libft/tree/main/testing_libft).

 2. Compile the program using the following command: